proseltd/Telepathy-Community/README.md

 ## feedback

 Please send feedback to @jordanwildon on Twitter.
-You can follow Telepathy updates at @TelepathyDB.
+You can follow [@TelepathyDB](twitter.com/TelepathyDB) for updates.

 ## Usage terms